IBM/ToDoBackend/DeployingToKube.md

 First we must edit the chart that will be used to deploy to Kubernetes to point to our local, tagged `server-run` image.
 Using Xcode's left sidebar, navigate to chart > ToDoServer > values.yaml.

 This acts like a blueprint for Helm to use when deploying our application to Kubernetes.
 We need to modify the `repository`, `tag` and `pullPolicy` lines (towards the top of the file).

-Make sure your indentation is consistent with the file and YAML does not support tabs!
+**Caution:** make sure your indentation is consistent with the rest of the file, and YAML does not support tabs so use spaces instead!

 ```yaml
 ...